If you are looking to make your financial situation even the slightest bit better, this is a good place to start.

 - No Credit

-Starting out without any credit at all is a very difficult place to be in.
-You can get a secured card to help build your credit.
-Utility bills can then be added to boost your score.
-Just be careful so you don’t set yourself back in the process.
+We all started out with no credit, and it can be a very difficult place to be in.
+You can get a secured card, or two, to help build your credit.
+Utility bills can then be added to your boost your score.
+Again, just be careful not to set yourself back in the process.

-I’ve noticed that a lot of people are complacent with their bills.
-They may just be comfortable dealing with the same company, or not want to bother contacting them.
-If anything, they’ll complain about their bill going up.
-And, that’s if they even notice the increases or any extra charges.
-I was one of those people, for a long time.
+I’ve noticed that a lot of people seem to be complacent with their bills.
+They may just be comfortable dealing with the same company, or not want to bother contacting them regarding any issues.
+Some don’t want to go through the process of switching companies.
+Meanwhile, their bill is going up, and they may not even realize it.
+That was me, for a while.

-At one point, I went through all of my accounts to see how much I was paying.
-Depending on the bill, I contacted them to review it and tried to reduce it.
+A while back, I went through all of my accounts to see how much I was paying.
+Depending on the bill, I contacted the company to review it and see if it could be reduced.
 It doesn’t hurt to ask.
-In some cases changes could be made, discounts applied, and even credits were given.
+In some cases, changes could be made, discounts applied, and even credits were given.
 It’s definitely worth the extra time spent doing this.
-Since that’s done, and everything is set up on auto pay, I just have to peek at my account every so often to make sure nothing has changed.
+Since that’s done, and I set everything up on auto pay, I just have to peek at my accounts every so often to make sure nothing has changed.

 Anyone can struggle at any time, for any reason.
-If you need the help, see if there are any assistance programs in your area.
-I can’t vouch for anywhere else, but I know that in Pennsylvania you can get food stamps, heating assistance, rental and home owner rebates, health insurance, and more.
+If you need the help, see if there are any assistance programs in your area and if you qualify.
+I can’t vouch for anywhere else, but I know that in Pennsylvania you can get food stamps, heating assistance, rental and home owner rebates, medical assistance, and more.
 It goes according to household size and income.